-Capacity improvement of the Henriksdal wastewater treatment plant
+Capacity improvement of the Henriksdal wastewater treatment plant in Sweden

 Stockholm is one of Europe's fastest growing cities, and with a steady population increase, it also imposes greater demands for water purification, while higher demands for cleaner water are imposed by the Baltic Sea Action Plan and the EU Environmental Directive.
 To cope with future wastewater treatment needs, the system needs to be renovated to maintain the water quality in Lake Malar and the Baltic Sea.